jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (a) New Zealand's international obligations relating to fishing; and (b) the provisions of the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992.

-### 6 Application of Resource Management Act 1991
+### 6 Application of Natural and Built Environment Act 2023
-(1) No provision in any regional plan or coastal permit is enforceable to the extent that it provides for— (a) the allocation to 1 or more fishing sectors in preference to any other fishing sector of access to any fisheries resources in the coastal marine area; or
+(1) No provision in any natural and built environment plan or coastal permit is enforceable to the extent that it provides for—
+  (a) the allocation to 1 or more fishing sectors in preference to any other fishing sector of access to any fisheries resources in the coastal marine area; or
   (b) the conferral on any fisher of a right to occupy any land in the coastal marine area or any related part of the coastal marine area, if the right to occupy would exclude any other fisher from fishing in any part of the coastal marine area.
 (2) Subsection (1) does not—
-  (a) prevent a regional council from taking into account the effects of aquaculture activities on fishing or fisheries resources when carrying out its functions under section 30(1)﻿(d) of the Resource Management Act 1991; or
+  (a) prevent a regional council from taking into account the effects of aquaculture activities on fishing or fisheries resources when carrying out its functions under section 50(b) of the Natural and Built Environment Act 2023; or
   (b) prevent any coastal permit authorising aquaculture activities from being granted.
 (3) In this section,—
   - **fishing sector** means—